-- If your super account reaches $200,000, the fee gap widens considerably – $1200 versus $4980 per year.
-In percentage terms, the range is about 0.6% to 2.49% of your account balance annually.
+- If your super account reaches $200,000, the fee gap widens considerably – about $1200 versus $4980 per year.
+In percentage terms, the range is about 0.2% to 2.49% of your account balance annually.

 - In case you didn't know, no fund manager is helping to grow your super account enough to justify a 2.49% fee.
-There's only one term for it – highway robbery!

 The solution?
 Ask your super fund for a fee schedule and a clear explanation of exactly what you're paying for.